 With minimal to no investment and very little impact to business operations, companies can quickly implement Payment Optimization Solutions designed to reduce and/or offset the costs associated with card acceptance.

 While business-to-business (B2B) companies and government agencies are an obvious fit for the program, any company that conducts B2B transactions with vendors, partners, contractors and service providers can benefit.
 We work with consumer retail and services companies, universities, and non-profits to help them achieve meaningful cost savings by optimizing their commercial card payments.
-Commercial card payments are among the most expensive in terms of fees, so businesses can expect the cost of accepting these cards to increase as usage grows.
+Commercial card payments are among the most expensive in terms of interchange fees collected, so businesses can expect the cost of accepting these cards to increase as usage grows.
 It is possible to reign in these costs with Commercial Card Optimization.

 Commercial Card Optimization enables companies of all sizes and types to automate the collection of Level 2 and Level 3 transaction data to qualify commercial card payments for lower interchange rates.
 Through our program, businesses can realize the full savings potential on every transaction by consistently gathering the data required without creating complex manual gathering processes that encumber staff and resources.

 By proactively capturing all the data points necessary to meet Level 2 and Level 3 interchange requirements, our Commercial Card Optimization Service offers our customers a unique savings opportunity.
-In general, our clients have realized an average of 0.4-1.5% decrease in their average commercial card rate3 -- though this savings can be impacted by a few factors, including rate changes implemented by the card networks.
+In general, our clients have realized an average of 0.4-1.5% decrease in their average commercial card rate — though this savings can be impacted by a few factors, including rate changes implemented by the card networks.
 An estimated savings can be calculated by our Payment Optimization Consultants, based on a company’s existing payment data.

 Fee Acceptance Programs are designed to enable businesses, government agencies and higher education institutions to offset or reduce the cost of accepting card payments.
 We offer three programs that allow organizations to add a small fee to a customer transaction to cover the cost associated with accepting the card payment.